 Buyer Beware: Before buying tax liens know what you’re getting

 Caveat emptor: let the buyer beware.
-It may be cliche, however, examination of dozens of tax liens indicate that if the liens aren’t redeemed, the lien holder could be left holding the bag.
+It may be cliche, however, an examination of dozens of tax liens indicate that if the liens aren’t redeemed, the lien holder could be left holding the bag.

-Vacant land that doesn’t meet zoning and code regulations for construction or agriculture, run down buildings, houses with no roof, houses in bad neighborhoods and even houses that are no longer standing, can all become part of a tax lien sale.
+Vacant land that doesn’t meet zoning and code regulations for construction or agriculture, run-down buildings, houses with no roof, houses in bad neighborhoods and even houses that are no longer standing, can all become part of a tax lien sale.

-In some states, when property taxes are delinquent for a certain number of years, a municipality will take title and hold a tax auction, giving immediate ownership to the highest bidder.
+In some states, when property taxes are delinquent for a certain number of years, a municipality will take the title and hold a tax auction, giving immediate ownership to the highest bidder.

 In other states, taxing agencies conduct what is known as a tax lien auction, a more complicated way to take possession of a property whereby the taxing authority issues a tax lien certificate investment document.